 In 1911, they travelled to America where Pete was appointed to the nine-hole course at Fort Mitchell Country Club, Covington, Kentucky.
 The

-following year he entered the US Open Championship at the Country Club of Buffalo in New York State.
-In 1914 they moved to Rock Island Arsenal
+following year he entered the US Open Championship at Buffalo Country Club, NY from Fort Mitchell.
+In 1914 Hendrie moved to Rock Island Arsenal

-Riverside golf course.
+supplies.
 The green fee at Riverside was 10 dollars, plus 5 dollars for a locker and the daily fee was 50 cents.
-The majority of
+The majority of golfers in

-golfers in Indiana played on municipal courses and the pro's earnings from teaching and selling equipment was quite considerable.
-This was
+Indiana played on municipal courses and the pro's earnings from teaching and selling equipment was quite considerable.
+This was causing the City

-In 1924, Pete was the first pro to be appointed to the nine-hole course at Ulen Country Club, Lebanon, Indiana where he retired after 22 years.
+was the first pro to be appointed to the nine-hole course at Ulen Country Club, Lebanon, Indiana where he retired after 22 years.
+He lived with

 Maintenance work being carried out to a traditional revetted bunker face,